 PT Pertamina Hulu Energi ("PHE")

-A wholly owned subsidiary of PT Pertamina (Persero), the Indonesian state-owned oil & gas company established in 1957.
+A subsidiary of PT Pertamina (Persero), the Indonesian state-owned oil & gas company established in 1957.
 PHE is an Upstream Directorate subsidiary working in the oil and gas upstream business.
 It is also an upstream business vehicle for managing the domestic and overseas cooperation portfolio.

 PT Medco LNG Indonesia ("MLI")

 A limited liability company established in 2007 under the laws of the Republic of Indonesia, is a wholly owned subsidiary of PT Medco Energi Internasional Tbk, the first Indonesian company to operate in the oil and gas exploration and production business.

 A special- purposes company established by Mitsubishi Corporation (75%) and Korea Gas Corporation (25%), the world`s largest LNG buyer.

 PT Pertamina (Persero)